By Celia Coates

 “… something more than mere chance, namely, a peculiar interdependence of objective events among themselves as well as the subjective (psychic) states of the observer or observers.”

-I think that the I Ching can be useful in a variety of ways – from being used as a prompt for thinking about a current question to knowing that the reality we live in is non-material, truly not bound by space and time, and that we can experience something of its many dimensions.
+I think that the I Ching can be useful in a variety of ways – from being used as a prompt for thinking about a current question to knowing that the reality we live in is non-material, truly not bound by space and time, and that we can experience something of reality’s many dimensions.
 The choices are ours.
 We can explore both the objective and the subjective worlds for ourselves.